Holly A. Brady: Federal judicial service

 On April 10, 2018, President Donald Trump nominated Brady to serve as a United States District Judge of the United States District Court for the Northern District of Indiana.
 She was nominated to the seat vacated by Judge Joseph S. Van Bokkelen, who assumed senior status on September 29, 2017.
 On June 6, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 On June 28, 2018, her nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Brady for a federal judgeship.
 Her nomination was sent to the Senate later that day.
 On February 7, 2019, her nomination was reported out of committee by a 12–10 vote.
-On April 10, 2019, the Senate invoked cloture on her nomination by a 56–43 vote.
-Later that day, she was confirmed by a 56–42 vote.
+On April 10, 2019, the Senate invoked cloture on her nomination and later that day, she was confirmed by a 56–42 vote.
 She received her judicial commission on April 16, 2019.
 She became chief judge on July 17, 2023.